 How to Get There

-Pichavaram is located around 30 minutes from the temple town of Chidambaram in Tamil Nadu.
-It's a picturesque drive past paddy fields, villages with colorfully painted houses, traditional style huts with thatched roofs, and women selling fish by the roadside.
-A taxi will cost around 800 rupees for a return trip.
-Alternatively, buses run hourly between Chidambaram and Pichavaram, with tickets costing about 10 rupees.
+Pichavaram is located about 30 minutes drive from the temple town of Chidambaram in Tamil Nadu.
+It's a picturesque route past paddy fields, villages with colorfully painted houses, traditional style huts with thatched roofs, and women selling fish by the roadside.
+A taxi will cost approximately 800 rupees for a return trip and is the most convenient way of getting there.
+Alternatively, local buses run hourly between Chidambaram and Pichavaram, with tickets costing about 10 rupees.

 How to See It